-To mitigate the risk, the Group has been taking an aggressive and innovative approach in project tendering to replenish our construction order book.
-We adopt value engineering and stringent cost monitoring to manage and implement all secured projects in the most effective and efficient manner.
+In mitigation, the Group is taking a more cautious approach in project tendering to replenish our construction order book.
+We have adopted value engineering and stringent cost monitoring to manage and implement all projects in the most effective and efficient manner.